anthonyjclark/adabot/README.md

 - 4 GB RAM
 - 50 GB fixed storage

-*Note: I also cloned the image at this point to give myself something easy to fall back on if*
+*Note: I also cloned the image at this point to give myself something easy to fall back on if I manage to mess up the ROS installatin.*

 I had a corrupted display during my installation process, so I had to use [this fix from **askubuntu**](http://askubuntu.com/questions/541006/ubuntu-14-10-does-not-install-in-virtualbox)